microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/softwareoathauthenticationmethod.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 A representation of a software OATH token registered to a user.
-A software OATH token is a software-based number generator that uses the OATH TOTP standard.
-A software OATH token is used for multi-factor authentication.
-Note that this API will not return Microsoft Authenticator authentication method entities, though it will return an entity if Microsoft Authenticator was set up via the third-party software authenticator flow.
+A software OATH token is a software-based number generator that uses the OATH Time-Based One Time Password (TOTP) standard for multi-factor authentication.
+This API will not return Microsoft Authenticator authentication method entities, though it will return an entity if Microsoft Authenticator was set up via the third-party software authenticator flow.

 ## Methods
 |Method|Return type|Description|